ewebber/whatspeakersneed/index.md

 If so:
 - have you sent (and have they signed) a release form?
 - does it have details of what will be done with the footage?
+- can speakers walk around the stage, will the camera follow the speaker, or is it fixed at the podium?

 ### What format can the slides be in?